rusenask/mirage/docs/pages/api.rst

    Note on duplicate scenarios and sessions:

-   * A scenario name prefixed with the stubo host name must be unique.
+   * A scenario name prefixed with the mirage host name must be unique.
 One cannot record a new scenario with a duplicate host + scenario name.
    * Sessions are instances of scenario's stubs and must be unique within a host.
    * Sessions can not be deleted if in playback or record mode
    * Scenarios can not be deleted if any session based on it is in playback or record mode.